-His occupation prior to military service recorded as that of a fisherman, John Russell was likely a volunteer of the Nineteenth Recruitment Draft.
-He presented himself for medical examination at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on February 28, 1918.
+His occupation prior to military service recorded as that of a fisherman earning an annual three hundred dollars, George Hollett was a volunteer of the Ninth Recruitment Draft.
+He presented himself for medical examination - at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on March 18 of 1916.
 It was a procedure which was to pronounce him as...
 Fit for Foreign Service.